15. March 2024

 VPN stands for "Virtual Private Network" and is a technology that establishes protected and encrypted connections via private or public networks to ensure the privacy, security and confidentiality of data communication in insecure networks.
 Encryption technologies are used in the transmission of data packets to protect sensitive information from unauthorized access.
 The use of VPNs also makes it possible to hide the user's true IP address and bypass geographical restrictions.

 VPNs are used in various areas, such as in public applications (such as apps or websites), companies or private applications.
 A VPN forms a closed, private virtual IT network between a VPN client and a VPN server via public networks such as the Internet.
 These networks are often used for remote work or in the home office.
-Another possible application is the virtual connection of site networks that are geographically distant from each other, both in business and in educational and official environments.

 Advantages of VPNs: